 Interested students must submit an application form form accompanied by the following items:

-- Contact information of a teacher or mentor who is willing to serve as a reference.
+- Contact information of a teacher who is willing to serve as a reference.

 - A brief personal statement, either as a short essay (maximum 500 words) or an audio/video recording (maximum 5 minutes).